oemof/tespy/docs/community/contribute.rst

 What can I contribute?
 ======================
-TESPy has been developed mainly by Francesco Witte at the University of Applied Sciences Flensburg - and since 2021 with a lot of free time.
+TESPy has originally been developed mainly by Francesco Witte at the University of Applied Sciences Flensburg.
+Since 2021 with a lot of free time.
 The goal is, that many people can make use of this project and that it will be a community driven project in the future, as users might demand special components or flexible implementations of characteristics, custom equations, basically what ever you can think of.

 Therefore, I would like to invite you to contribute in this process, share your ideas and experience and maybe start developing the software.
 Your solutions